Ground Source Heat Pumps

 A basic GSHP consists of three main components:

-- Heat Pump: the heat pump takes the heat from outside and using a compressor unit indoors, concentrates the heat before disbursing it throughout the house.
+- Heat Pump: the heat pump moves heat from fluid in the loop field and transfers it to refrigerant inside the heat pump.
+A compressor concentrates the heat before disbursing it throughout the house.

 If you think a GSHP may be in your future please contact Missoula Electric Cooperative for more information on our rebate program as restrictions to apply.
 In order to receive a rebate, all work must be completed by a certified Performance Tested Comfort Systems (PTCS) installer.
-Please contact Missoula Electric at (406) 541-4433 for a list of PTCS qualified installers.
-Click this link to be redirected to the GSHP installer search page.
+To find a list of PTCS certified installers, click this link to be redirected to the GSHP installer search page.